artsandmetaphysics/goodlifeodyssey/documents/the-iliad.md

 > they appeased the god with song, raising a ringing hymn
 > to the distant archer god who drives away the plague,
 > those young Achaean warriors singing out his power,
 > and Apollo listened, his great heart warm with joy.
+(1.447--75)
-> = Book 1.435--448, Fagles
+> =

-Furethermore, plauges and natural disasters were believed to be caused by gods.
+Plagues and natural disasters were believed to be caused by gods.
 An example of this is seen at the beginning of *The Iliad*:

-> So home we sail ...
+> "So home we sail ...
 > if we can escape our death---if war and plague
 > are joining forces now to crush the Argives.
 > But wait: let us question a holy man,